Greg Casar: SB4

 In 2017, Casar joined other local and statewide leaders to protest Texas Senate Bill 4, which forces local officials to cooperate with federal immigration officials and punishes local officials, including with prison time, who decline to do so.
-On May Day of that year, Casar and other activists occupied Governor Greg Abbott’s office for a full day, calling on Abbott to veto the bill.
+On May Day of that year, Casar and other activists occupied Governor Greg Abbott's office for a full day, calling on Abbott to veto the bill.
 This led to the arrest of Casar and nearly two dozen other activists.

 Casar proposed in a New York Times opinion piece that SB4 must be protested at every possible stage, lest laws like it be passed in other states.
 He joined a coalition of grassroots organizations and elected officials from municipalities across the state to initiate a lawsuit against the State of Texas to overturn the law, the first statewide effort of its kind.
 The suit is still pending.

+Israel and Palestine

+Casar expressed in 2021 that he believed the "[Israeli] occupation needs to end" and that US aid in supporting Israeli occupation of Palestinian territories should end, identifying his positions with those of Senator Bernie Sanders.
+Casar in 2022 wrote in Jewish Insider that he believes the people of Israel and Palestine both deserve to live in "peace and security", and that the "clearest path" toward achieving that goal was through a two-state solution.
+He also does not support the Boycott/Divestment/Sanctions (BDS) movement against Israel.
+Casar supports "continued federal aid for self defense of Israel."
+Austin Democratic Socialists of America initially endorsed Casar's 2022 congressional run in 2021, but later said they would cease their endorsement and support of his campaign due to his comments in 2022, and a subsequent request by the campaign to rescind endorsement.
+Before the October 7 attack on Israel by Hamas, Casar stated he supported "continued federal aid for self defense of Israel".
+However, after the Israeli bombardment of Gaza began in 2023, Casar has been a proponent of an immediate ceasefire and has been opposed to offensive military aid for Israel.

+Casar co-sponsored the Ceasefire Now Resolution introduced by Representative Cori Bush in October 2023.
+Following his vote against H.R.
+8034, the Israel Security Supplemental Appropriations Act, on April 20, 2024, Casar signed a statement along with 18 other House members denouncing the supply of offensive military aid to Israel as an act that "could result in more killings of civilians in Rafah and elsewhere."
+The statement pled for the United States to rather help achieve a ceasefire to allow for the freeing of hostages, the delivery of humanitarian aid, and the beginning of peace talks.